wbaldoumas/coding-blog/CONTRIBUTING.md

 ## Deploying Your Changes

-1. After merging your pull request, create and push a new tag to trigger a deployment.
+After merging your pull request, create and push a new tag to trigger a deployment.
 Be sure to increase the version numbers in any examples files and the README.md to the new version that these changes would represent.
-The versioning scheme we use is [SemVer](http://semver.org/).
+The versioning scheme used is [SemVer](http://semver.org/).